bamomwo/bamomwo.github.io/index.md

 ## News

-- New Project: Optimizing branching for complex project scheduling problems (RCPSP) using Reinfrocement Learning.
+- New Project: Optimizing branching for complex scheduling problems (RCPSP) in Branch-and-Bound using Reinfrocement Learning.
 [Check our work here](https://github.com/bamomwo/RCPSP-BnB-RL)